0xh4ty/passmng/README.md

 # PassMNG

-This is a simple password manager application implemented in Python using the Tkinter library.
-It allows you to securely store and retrieve passwords for different websites and usernames.
+PassMNG is a simple password manager tool implemented in Python that incorporates encryption for secure password storage, retrieval and generation.
+It allows you to securely store, retrieve and generate passwords for different websites under various usernames.

 ## Prerequisites